18F/c2-api-client-ruby/README.md

 puts "proposal 12345 has title #{proposal[:title]}"
 ```

+## Set up your C2 account with OAuth credentials

+Visit the OAuth applications manager URL for the site you want to use.
+In production,
+that would be https://cap.18f.gov/oauth/applications -- the endpoint is the same
+regardless of the environment or hostname.

+Create a new application.

+Authorize the new application (click the `Authorize` button).

+Use the key/secret pair generated for your client configuration.

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):